Feen0305/Knapsack-problem/README.md

 ## ⚙️ **Algorithms Implemented**

-### 1️⃣ **Brute Force Approach**
-   - Explores all possible combinations of items using bit manipulation.
-   - Finds the optimal subset by evaluating every possible combination.
-   - Computationally expensive for large inputs but provides a simple brute-force solution.

----

-### 2️⃣ **Dynamic Programming**
+### 1️⃣ **Dynamic Programming**
-   - Bottom-Up DP 🏆:
+   - **Bottom-Up DP** 🏆:
      Iteratively builds a table from base cases to solve the problem without recursion.
-   - Top-Down DP 📉:
+   - **Top-Down DP** 📉:
      Utilizes recursion and memoization to solve overlapping subproblems efficiently.

+---

+### 2️⃣ **Greedy Algorithm**
+   - Selects items based on their value-to-weight ratio.
+   - Provides a fast, approximate solution, particularly effective for fractional knapsack problems.

 ---

 ### 3️⃣ **Genetic Algorithm**
    - Simulates the principles of evolution (selection, mutation, crossover) to find an optimal or near-optimal solution.
    - Uses population-based search methods to explore the solution space.

 ---